AI Content Summarizers: How to Read More in Less Time Without Missing What Matters

 Using ChatGPT, Claude, or Gemini

 For most everyday summarization, the major AI assistants work remarkably well.
-The process is simple: paste the text (or upload a PDF) and ask for a summary.
+The process is simple.
+Paste the text (or upload a PDF) and ask for a summary.

-For better results, be specific:
+For better results, be specific with your prompt.

 • “Summarize this in 3 bullet points”